Acea for World Energy Saving Day

 Acea Energia has introduced 100% environmentally friendly and value-added products such as boilers, air conditioners and wall boxes to reduce consumption in its light and gas commercial offer.
 In addition to green-certified electricity with "Guarantee of Origin", the sale of gas is expected to offset carbon dioxide emissions produced by consumption through the purchase of certified carbon credits (VER - Verified Emission Reduction).
 In addition, Acea Innovation offers energy requalification services that generate a reduction in the climate impact of homes and cities.

 Acea carries out numerous actions in line with Goal 13 of the UN 2030 Agenda for a more sustainable future.
 For many years, it has been responding to the CDP (formerly Carbon Disclosure Project) questionnaire promoted by the organisation of the same name, through which the company provides detailed information on its governance, strategy, actions taken and performance on climate change.
-In 2022 Acea also published a Climate Disclosure in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+In 2023 Acea also published the second edition of the Climate Disclosure in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 The document is divided into four subject areas (Governance, Strategy, Risk Management, Metrics and Targets) and describes the strategy adopted by the Group to manage climate change issues and the objectives identified in the medium to long term.